0808 164 1111

 • Harsh winter conditions can cause damage to the seals on your windows and doors, allowing cold air to leak inside.
 Check your borders for cracks, and – if there are any, reseal them with a new line of caulk.

-• Spring is infamous for drastically-changing temperatures, with some days warm and others cold.
+• Spring is infamous for drastically changing temperatures, with some days warm and others cold.
 When the sun does come out, it’s worth opening your curtains, windows and doors to allow for natural heating.

 • With warmer, and – dare we say it, drier days ahead, now’s the time to start drying your clothes outside.
-Tumble dryers are one of the biggest energy-consumers, so it’s best to avoid using them where possible.
+Tumble dryers are one of the biggest energy consumers, so it’s best to avoid using them where possible.

 Let iHus put a Spring in your Step

-With over ten years experience – and more than 500 bespoke annexe constructions under our belt, we know a thing or two about outdoor living.
+With over ten years of experience – and more than 500 bespoke annexe constructions under our belt, we know a thing or two about outdoor living.
 We create builds for all seasons, so we’re always happy to share some expert advice and discuss any concerns you may have.

 Simply get in touch with our friendly team today to discover how we can create an outdoor living space that you – and your family, can truly call home…